jerome3o/jerome3o.github.io/_drafts/books/guns_germs_and_steel.md

+---
+layout: post
-# Guns Germs and Steel
+title: Guns Germs and Steel
+---

 By Jared Diamond